SteelCompendium/compendium/docs/Negotiation/Motivations and Pitfalls/Peace.md

 Arguments that appeal to a peace motivation contend that helping the heroes will earn the NPC some peace, at least for a little while.
 Example arguments include the following:

-- “You have a good thing going here.
+- "You have a good thing going here.
 A little burgling of nobles, some alcohol smuggling, and some illegal gambling dens.
 No one's getting hurt, but Constable Cofax is closing in on you.
-We could redirect him toward some real danger to the community, if you can help us set a trap for the Watchmaker.”
+We could redirect him toward some real danger to the community, if you can help us set a trap for the Watchmaker."
-- “I know you don't sell to outsiders, but we need that helm.
+- "I know you don't sell to outsiders, but we need that helm.
 I'm going to use it to turn back a group of hobgoblins marching this way.
-They're not going to be as friendly as us.”
+They're not going to be as friendly as us."